mpickpt/mana/README.md

 `cd mpi-proxy-split`

-`make && make install` # This step produces libmana.so
+`make && make install` # This step produces libmana.so and places it in the appropriate DMTCP folder

 `cd ..`